HIllya51/LunaTranslator/docs/en/guochandamoxing.md

+# Large Model Translation Interface

-# Large Model Online Translation
+## Large Model Online Translation

 ::: details Using Multiple Large Model Interfaces Simultaneously?
 If you only have multiple different keys and want to poll them, simply separate them with `|`.